 My mother’s father, Alexander Melinsky, immigrated from Buda, Russia in 1906, before the Russian Revolution, and worked in the coal mines in Pennsylvania and Superior, Colorado.
 Her mother’s family came from Slovakia.

 My grandfather was lured back to Russia in 1938 after reading Soviet propaganda in Pravda.
-He wanted my grandmother and their 4 daughters to come with him but they refused.
-He headed to the Donbas coal mines in Ukraine, which was then part of Russia, to see what it was like.
-My mother received a few letters from him but he disappeared and was never heard from again.
+He wanted my grandmother and their four daughters to come with him, but they refused.
+He then headed to the Donbas coal mines in Ukraine, which was then part of Russia, to see what it was like.
+My mother received a few letters from him, but he disappeared and was never heard from again.

 Many ex-patriots were deliberately encouraged to come back to Russia and were murdered by Stalin during the Purge.
-It’s sad because we’ve never been able to find out what happened to him.
+It’s sad because we’ve never found out what happened to him.

 Family traditional recipes make you remember your roots